jermeewinn/Hexagon-Render-Test/README.md

 # **Hexagon Render Test**

-This React Application is to test how to create, render, and style Hexagonal polygons in the extreme off-change one needs to render hexagons into their React web application.
-Credit to rexxars and rplanelles for creating the react-hexagon repository.
-Link under **Technologies Used**.
+This React Application is to test how to create, render, and style Hexagonal polygons in the extreme off-change one needs to render hexagons into their React web application.</br>

+Credit to rexxars and rplanelles for creating the [React-Hexagon GitHub repository](https://github.com/rexxars/react-hexagon).
+This was really helpful in helping me figure out how to render hexagons.

 ## **Table of Contents**
 **[Technologies Used](#technologies-used)</br>**